-Dr. Bronner’s recently donated over US$8 million to supporting regenerative organic agriculture.
+Dr. Bronner’s recently donated over US$8 million to advocacy causes, including over US$1.4 million for regenerative organic agriculture projects.
 “It’s basically farming in nature’s image,” says Bronner.
 “Regenerative organic brings together the best of the soil health, fair labor, and animal welfare movements in a way that is about a more intensive knowledge-based management of the land to replicate a natural ecosystem.
 In a natural ecosystem, there’s no chemical inputs: there’s a balance of plant and animal life, self-regenerating.”

 Founded in 1948, the company has since partnered with certified Fair Trade projects to source all major ingredients such as olive oil, coconut oil, and palm oil from around the world.
 Dr. Bronner’s aims to certify their products to a new Regenerative Organic Certified standard in 2018.
 “We have a lot of rockstar farms and brands involved.
 We’re going to be coming out of the gate.
 Very soon customers are going to think organic is not enough—we need to make sure farmers are being paid enough, and that the animals are being raised with high-level, pasture-raised criteria,” says Bronner.